 7. The Signature at MGM Grand Hotel Balcony Rooms

 While not as luxurious as the MGM Grand Hotel, the MGM Signature Hotel still has a lot to offer.
-It also has more balcony rooms than the Grand, so you will have an easier time scheduling a reservation with a balcony here than the Grand.
+It also has more balcony rooms than the Grand, so you will have an easier time scheduling a reservation with a balcony here than at the Grand.

 The Tropicana is a famous Las Vegas hotel with a ton of history.
-When you think back to old school Vegas with showgirls and mobsters, this is the place.
+When you think back to old-school Vegas with showgirls and mobsters, this is the place.

-Located near the south end of the strip it’s situated on one of the busiest pedestrian intersections with excellent walkable access to the strip and all its activities.
+Located near the south end of the strip, it’s situated on one of the busiest pedestrian intersections with excellent walkable access to the strip and all its activities.

 Though it’s one of the original iconic casinos built during the post-world war II boom, it has been remodeled several times over the years and is full of modern charm.

 Also, the bungalow suites are modern in every sense of the word.
-Each one offers state of the art technology that will allow you to control the lighting, sound system, temperature and TV from touch screen pads in every room.
+Each one offers state-of-the-art technology that will allow you to control the lighting, sound system, temperature, and TV from touch screen pads in every room.

 9. Balcony Rooms at OYO Hotel & Casino Las Vegas

 The OYO Hotel and Casino Las Vegas (formerly Hooters Casino Hotel) also has a great location at the southern end of the strip.
-Although it’s maybe half a block from the actual strip it is in an ideal location to walk one of the most exciting areas of Las Vegas Boulevard (the strip).
+Although it’s maybe half a block from the actual strip, it is in an ideal location to walk one of the most exciting areas of Las Vegas Boulevard (the strip).

-This hotel has rooms situated in two different towers and the good news is that all the rooms in the Bay View tower have balconies with sliding glass doors.
+This hotel has rooms situated in two different towers, and the good news is that all the rooms in the Bay View tower have balconies with sliding glass doors.